 Sometimes you come up with the perfect name but aren’t ready to file with the state.
 To prevent someone else from taking your name until you are ready to file, reserve the business name using ZenBusiness’s name reservation service.

-Choose a Louisiana registered agent
+Step 3: Choose a Louisiana registered agent

 A registered agent is the person who receives legal notices (such as notices of lawsuits) as well as official mail sent from the Secretary of State to your Louisiana nonprofit corporation.